 He was so stunned by the families’ plight that, in 1964, Franks found ten like-minded Directors who shared his vision for a community that cares about all of its citizens, and together they formed a non-profit foundation.
 During its first year, Franks anonymously made two donations, totaling $100,000, for the architectural design and building located on twenty-six acres in east Redmond, where our main headquarters, and park are still located.

 Today, the Opportunity Foundation of Central Oregon is a thriving nonprofit organization with over 200 supported persons and a $7.6 million annual budget.
 We own and operate 8 residential homes, 3 thrift stores, and a variety of employment programs and services.
 Our Behavior Consultant Team not only works with the people we support, they offer their expertise and consulting services to other agencies and providers in the tri-county area.
-The In Home Supports Team works with families and caregivers designing and implementing plans to help their loved ones live richer, more inclusive lives.
 Our Supported Employment Program is dedicated to finding community-based jobs for all those individuals who can, and want, to work in integrated settings.

 “Work is one key to developing personal responsibility and pride.
 With a paycheck, people feel a part of a team, and they can make their own budgets, pay bills, set goals and realize dreams,” says Seth Johnson, Executive Director for the Opportunity Foundation